FindTreasureIsland/FindTreasureIsland.github.io/content/research/_index.md

 Personalization algorithms produce recommendations on many online services that are fine-tuned to individual users.
 They have been discussed as a possible reason of intellectual isolation and reinforcement of one's belief.
 This project aims to study the influence of personalization on category knowledge in a controlled experiment.

 ## General Research Interests
+ * Computational cognitive modeling
  * Concepts, categories, semantics, and their interactions with higher-order cognition
- * Computational cognitive modeling
  * Temporal dynamics of learning, decision-making, and inferences
  * Human-algorithm interaction
+ * Active learning